 Use appropriate openers and closers

-Knowing how to address a person can be hard, especially if you’ve never met them and you may not even know what their preferred pronouns are (so Mr. and Mrs./Ms. are off the table).
+Knowing how to address a person can be hard, especially if you’ve never met them and you may not even know what their personal pronouns are (so Mr. and Mrs./Ms. are off the table).
 This is unfortunately a case-by-case situation you have to gauge by the context of your email.

 While first and last names might seem a little formal, it’s certainly better than being offensive or misrepresenting a person, so default to that if you’re unsure.
 If you’ve already been corresponding with the person and they’ve signed off their emails with just their first names, then you can address them by their first name in further emails.
 Using first names isn’t unprofessional if you’ve built a rapport with someone.
 But if this is your first time emailing and you don’t know their name at all, a simple “Good morning” or “Good afternoon” is a perfectly acceptable greeting until you figure it out.